varabyte/kotter/README.md

 ### Dynamic Konsole block

-To keep the Konsole block alive while we do background calculations, you can pass in a callback to the `run` method.
+The `konsole` block is designed to be run one _or more_ times.
+That is, you can write logic inside it which may not get executed on the first run but will on a followup run.

-This callback automatically runs on a background thread for you (as a suspend function, so you can call other suspend methods from within it).
+Here, we pass in a callback to the `run` method which updates a value referenced by the `konsole` block.
+This example will run the Konsole block twice - once when `run` is first called and again when it calls `rerender`:

 ```kotlin
 var result: Int? = null